Conserving mass, momentum, and energy for the Benjamin-Bona-Mahony, Korteweg-de Vries, and nonlinear Schr\"odinger equations: Introduction

 Many important partial differential equations (PDEs) possess conserved quantities (such as mass, momentum, or energy) that are fundamental properties of the corresponding physical system.
 Preserving these invariants by numerical methods is essential not only in obtaining accurate solutions but also to ensure that the solutions are physically meaningful at all.
 Therefore, great effort has gone into the development of \emph{structure-preserving} numerical methods.
 Most often, such methods are designed to preserve one, or in some cases, two such invariants.
 However, many models possess more than two invariants; indeed, fully integrable systems (such as the Korteweg-de Vries or nonlinear Schr\"odinger equations) possess infinitely many.

-In this work we present a class of full (space and time) discretizations that conserve three invariants (mass, momentum, and energy) for three of the most important nonlinear dispersive wave models: the Benjamin-Bona-Mahony (BBM), Korteweg-de Vries (KdV), and nonlinear Schr{\"o}dinger (NLS) equations.
+In this work we present a class of full (space and time) discretizations that conserve three invariants for three of the most important nonlinear dispersive wave models: the Benjamin-Bona-Mahony (BBM), Korteweg-de Vries (KdV), and nonlinear Schr{\"o}dinger (NLS) equations.
+These invariants are typically referred to as mass, momentum, and energy in the literature, although it should be noted that they are in general used by way of analogy and do not always refer to physical mass, momentum and energy in applications (see e.g. \cite{ablowitz1979evolution,karczewska2015energy,ali2014formulation}).
 For periodic boundary conditions, each of these equations conserves the total mass $\mass$, momentum $\momentum$, and energy $\energy$ given as follows.

-The Benjamin-Bona-Mahony equation\footnote{This equation is often written with an additional linear term $+ u_x$, which can be removed by the transformation $u \mapsto u - 1$ to obtain the normalization also used in \cite{gavrilyuk2022hyperbolic,bleecke2025asymptotic}.} \cite{benjamin1972model}
+The Benjamin-Bona-Mahony equation\footnote{This equation is often written with an additional linear term $+ u_x$, which can be removed by the transformation $u \mapsto u - 1$ to obtain the normalization also used in \cite{gavrilyuk2022hyperbolic,bleecke2025asymptotic}.} \cite{peregrine1966calculations,benjamin1972model}

 has the three invariants \cite{olver1979euler}